emilyJLin95/linode-workshop/README.md

 #### Step 2: Set up nginx (pronounced engine-x)

-Let's start out by downloading nginx from `apt-get`:
+:computer: Let's start out by downloading nginx from `apt-get`:

 ```bash
 sudo apt-get install nginx
 ```

-Now we need to modify the default config file.
+:computer: Now we need to modify the default config file.
 Let's go ahead and get rid of the default one and replace it with our own:

 ```bash
 sudo rm /etc/nginx/sites-available/default
 ```

-then:
+:computer: then:

 ```bash
 sudo vi /etc/nginx/sites-available/default
 ```

-If you don't know vim, you should probably Google it.
-However you do it, this needs to go in the file:
+:computer: Using your vim skills from earlier, go ahead and insert this and save it!

 ``` bash
 server {